 Several things to ponder:

-- Are you using suction level which makes you feel uncomfortable / painful?
+- Are you using breast pump suction level which makes you feel uncomfortable/painful?

-Most moms have great success pumping with highest suction that they feel most comfortable.
+Most moms have great success pumping with the highest suction that they feel most comfortable.

 The emphasis here is 'highest BUT comfortable'.